KerriFair/KerriFair.github.io/world_of_ara.markdown

 ##### Control
 Control governs the ability of the character to command and direct magics around them in response to an opportunity as well their natural regeneration.

+#### Health and Fatigue
+Health and Fatigue represents your characters physical and mental wellbeing, and being physically or mentally tested will reduce these values over time.
+If either Health or Fatigue drop to 0, your character is considered unconcious.

+Health can be calculated as a value equal to your characters Strength multiplied by their Body.

+Fatigue can be calculated as a value equal to your characters Mind multiplied by their Willpower.

+####
 ### Attitudes
 <a id="attitudes"></a>
 The next step in character creation is establishing your characters attitude.
 Attitude is indicated through the use of keywords that define your characters general response to situations.
 You will pick three keywords, one for positive responses, one for negative responses and one for neutral responses.